NYAN-x-CAT/Lime-RAT/README.md

 * Anti Virtual Machines - Uninstall itself if the machine is virtual to avoid scanning or analyzing

-* And more - ransomware , passwords recovery , remote desktop , bitcoin grabber , downloader , keylogger
+* And more - ransomware, screen locker, passwords recovery, remote desktop, bitcoin grabber, downloader, keylogger